-You may qualify to save money and lower your monthly premium, but only if your employer does not offer coverage, or offers coverage that doesn't meet certain standards.
-The savings on your premium that you're eligible for depends on your household income.
+You may qualify to save money and lower your monthly premium, but only if CRI does not offer coverage, or offers coverage that doesn't meet certain standards.
+The premium savings you're eligible for depends on your household income.

-Does Employer Health Coverage Affect Eligibility for Premium Savings through the Marketplace?
+Does CRI Health Coverage Affect Eligibility for Premium Savings through the Marketplace?

 Yes.
-If you have an offer of health coverage from your employer that meets certain standards, you will not be eligible for a tax credit through the Marketplace and may wish to enroll in your employer's health plan.
-However, you may be eligible for a tax credit that lowers your monthly premium or a reduction in certain cost-sharing if your employer does not offer coverage to you at all, or does not offer coverage that meets certain standards.
-Your employer's health plan meets the standards established under the law with regard both to the plan's minimum value and its affordability.
-Note: If you purchase a health plan through the Marketplace instead of accepting health coverage offered by your employer, then you may lose the employer contribution (if any) to the employer-offered coverage.
-Also, this employer contribution - as well as your employee contribution to employeroffered coverage - is often excluded from income for Federal and State income tax purposes.
+If you have an offer of health coverage from CRI that meets certain standards, you will not be eligible for a tax credit through the Marketplace and may wish to enroll in the CRI health plan.
+However, you may be eligible for a tax credit that lowers your monthly premium or a reduction in certain cost-sharing if CRI does not offer coverage to you at all, or does not offer coverage that meets certain standards.
+The CRI health plan meets the standards established under the law with regard both to the plan's minimum value and its affordability.

+Note: If you purchase a health plan through the Marketplace instead of accepting health coverage offered by CRI, then you may lose the Ministry contribution (if any) to the CRI-offered coverage.
+Also, this ministry contribution - as well as your employee contribution to CRI-offered coverage - is often excluded from income for Federal and State income tax purposes.
 Your payments for coverage through the Marketplace are made on an after-tax basis.

 The Marketplace can help you evaluate your coverage options, including your eligibility for coverage through the Marketplace and its costs.
-Please visit www.healthcare.gov for more information, including an online application for health insurance coverage and contact information for a Health Insurance Marketplace in your area.
+Please visit www.healthcare.gov for more information, including an online application for health insurance coverage.